Father Matthew Herttna Counseling Center

 Who operates the center?

-The HCC is part of Walsh University's Division of Social and Behavioral Sciences.
+The Fr.
+Matthew Herttna Counseling Center is part of Walsh University's School of Behavioral and Health Sciences.
 The center is staffed by a full-time director, professional support staff and graduate students.

 It's overseen by:

-- Dr. Linda Barclay - Counseling and Human Development Graduate Program Director
+- Dr. Ruthann Anderson – Counseling and Human Development Graduate Program Director

 Are they experienced?

-Together, Dr. Bove and Dr. Barclay have more than 50 years experience in areas of counseling, social work, family studies, substance abuse, couple/family therapy, psychological assessment and mental health counselor training and supervision.
-Maxon-Kann is a seasoned counselor with more than a decade of experience working in community mental health and private practice, as well as mental health governing and administration.
+Our staff has more than 50 years combined experience in areas of counseling, social work, family studies, substance abuse, couple/family therapy, psychological assessment and mental health counselor training and supervision.

 What about the training aspect?